-The Audit Committee also provides the Board with additional assurance regarding the reliability of the financial information for inclusion in the financial reports.
+The Audit Committee provides the Board with additional assurance regarding the reliability of the financial information for inclusion in the financial reports.
 All members of the Audit Committee are currently independent Non-Executive Directors.

-Among the specific responsibilities set out in the Audit Committee Charter, the Audit Committee reviews all published accounts of the Group, reviews the scope and independence of external audits, monitors and assesses the systems for internal compliance and control, and risk management and advises on the appointment, performance and remuneration of the external auditors.
+Among the specific responsibilities set out in the Audit Committee Charter, the Audit Committee reviews all published accounts of the Group, reviews the scope and independence of external audits, reviews any comments and recommendations by the external auditors in relation to the company's systems for internal compliance and control, and risk management and advises on the appointment, performance and remuneration of the external auditors.